Guidelines for Building Private Images

 The image must contain only one disk.

 Keep your image disk size just as small as is essential.
-A large image requires more time to be uploaded to Oracle Storage Cloud Service, and costs more to store.
+A large image requires more time to be uploaded to Oracle Cloud Infrastructure Object Storage Classic, and costs more to store.
 In addition, creating instances and bootable storage volumes from a large image requires more time.
-Before uploading image files to Oracle Storage Cloud Service, make them sparse files.
+Before uploading image files to Oracle Cloud Infrastructure Object Storage Classic, make them sparse files.
 On Linux, you can convert a file to the sparse format by running the command,

 cp --sparse=always original_file sparse_file.
 And when creating the